UniMath/agda-unimath/src/linear-algebra/linear-endomaps-vector-spaces.lagda.md

-# Linear endomorphisms on vector spaces
+# Linear endomaps on vector spaces

 ```agda
 module linear-algebra.linear-endomaps-vector-spaces where